Kirkjufellsfoss waterfall and The Church Mountain

 We enter Snæfellsjökull National Park, home to the glacier and volcano that inspired Jules Verne's novel "Journey to the Center of the Earth".
 Here we will have the option to explore one of the lava caves and learn about the volcanic history of the region.

-Snaefellsjökull National Park Landscape
+Snaefellsjökull National Park snow-capped mountain

 The weather in the Snaefellsnes region can be unpredictable, so it is essential to be prepared for any weather changes.
 Conditions can change quickly, so it is important to dress in layers and wear appropriate clothing to make the most of this tour.
 Here is a list of what you should not forget: